.avif)

 Monitoring allows for a continuous data stream of system status and insights to be arranged in a user-friendly method that is easy to interpret.

-Amazon CloudWatch is AWS’s native observability service for collecting and analyzing metrics, logs, and events to monitor cloud resources and applications.
-It is typically used to establish baseline monitoring and alerting across AWS workloads with minimal integration overhead.
+Amazon CloudWatch is AWS’s native service for collecting metrics, logs, and events to monitor cloud resources and applications.
+It is commonly used to establish operational visibility and alerting for AWS workloads with minimal additional infrastructure.

-CloudWatch is a strong fit for AWS-centric platforms that prioritize tight IAM, tagging, and account-level integration.
-Common trade-offs include costs that scale with metrics and log ingestion, plus less flexible querying and cross-domain analytics than some dedicated observability platforms, which makes telemetry design and retention strategy important.
+CloudWatch is typically a strong fit for AWS-centric platforms that want a native monitoring baseline and tight integration with AWS security and operations.
+Common trade-offs include costs that scale with log ingestion and custom metrics, and more limited querying and cross-domain analytics than some dedicated observability platforms, which makes careful telemetry design and retention strategy important.

 Common alternatives include Datadog, New Relic, Grafana (Prometheus and Loki), and Splunk.
 For service details and limits, see Amazon CloudWatch documentation.

-Our experience with Amazon CloudWatch helped us develop repeatable monitoring patterns, alerting standards, and operational runbooks that clients used to improve reliability, reduce alert fatigue, and speed up incident response across AWS environments.
+Our experience with Amazon CloudWatch helped us develop practical observability patterns—metrics and log instrumentation, alerting standards, and dashboard conventions—that clients used to improve AWS reliability, reduce alert fatigue, and shorten incident response cycles.

 Some of the things we did include: